 The Environmental, H&S Committee monitors issues related to the environment, health and safety, and the Corporation's responsibilities in connection therewith.
 The members of the Environmental, H&S Committee meet on a regular basis with the President and CEO, the Vice-President, Environment and Technology, the Vice-President and General Counsel, U.S. Operations and the U.S. director of Environmental, Health and Safety.
 The Corporation's Vice-President, Environment and Technology and the Vice-President and General Counsel, U.S. Operations, each lead a team of environmental health and safety professionals, who, with the support of regional general managers, local plant managers, and dedicated onsite health and safety supervisors, manage environmental and health and safety matters and ensure that the Corporation's environmental and health and safety programs and policies are carried out efficiently and in compliance with applicable legislation, in order to protect the environment, employees and the public.
-Mr. Tom A. Bruce, Jones and Mr. Daniel Picotte are non-independent Committee members while Ms. Mary Webster and Ms. Nycol Pageau-Goyette are independent directors.
+Mr. Tom A. Bruce Jones also serves as Chairman of the Board of the Corporation and is a director of SJ International.
+Mr. Bruce Jones and Mr. Daniel Picotte are non-independent Committee members while Ms. Mary Webster and Ms. Nycol Pageau-Goyette are independent directors.